The JobKeeper payments wage subsidy scheme was introduced to ensure businesses struggling due to the health and economic challenges created

 An eligible employee is an employee who meets all the following criteria:

-A full time, part time or permanent casual (regular and systematic basis over a 12-month period) employed as at 1 March 2020, and remains
+A full time, part time or permanent casual (regular and systematic basis over a minimum 12-month period) employed as at 1 July 2020, and

 - Is not in receipt of a JobKeeper payment from another employer